Neofonie/frontend-resources/README.md

 * [Web Developer](https://chrispederick.com/work/web-developer/) nice outlining for different element types, for example
 * [Postman](https://www.getpostman.com/front-end) working with url endpoints, simulate APIs

-## Checklists
+## Learning Resources

+* [Cheatsheets](https://devhints.io/) a modest collection of cheatsheets
 * [Frontend Performance](https://github.com/thedaviddias/Front-End-Performance-Checklist) an exhausted list of elements you should check or at least be aware of

-## Learning Resources

 * [Web Developer Roadmap 2018](https://github.com/kamranahmedse/developer-roadmap) the paths that you can take and the technologies that you would want to adopt in order to become a frontend, backend or a devops.
 * [Superhero.js](http://superherojs.com/) A stylish list of online resources to learn and understand the basics of JavaScript (ES5), how to organize code, which tools to use, etc. A very good starting point for the beginner and intermediate frontend developer.
 * [JavaScript the right way](http://jstherightway.org/) Another resource for beginners and intermediate developers.
-* [Cheatsheets](https://devhints.io/) a modest collection of cheatsheets

 ## Magazines